rvpanoz/graphql-microservices/README.md

 Unlike other distributed GraphQL architectures (such as schema stitching), Apollo Federation uses a declarative programming model that enables each subgraph to implement only the part of your composed supergraph that it's responsible for.

+Pros

+- GraphQL federation can be enabled through a rather simple configuration.
+- GraphQL federation has replaced GraphQL stitching the suggested way to combine multiple GraphQL services into a single API since it requires no knowledge since any dependencies between services are defined in the services themselves rather than a stitching service which can become difficult to read / maintain as it grows.

 A previous document on federation by Shane

 https://gitlab.td.gfk.com/ecosystem/client-platform-gateway#